red/docs/preprocessor.md

 **Description**

 Evaluate the body block in the hidden execution context.
-If `keep` option is used, replace the directive and argument once evaluated, by its last value.
+If `keep` is used, replace the directive and argument with the result of evaluating `body`.

 **Example**